abs-sayem/english_language_test/ielts/listening/readme.md

 **`You have to`** -
 - understand the words, tense and meaning
 - focus on the question and the possible word(s) or option(s)
-- the intervals between answers are not equal
 - write the word(s) with correct spelling&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`all at the same time.`
+- also, the intervals between answers are not equal

 **`What our limitations are`** -
 - we cannot pay attention to different things at the same time.